Indian Ocean raid: Cornwall and Dorsetshire

+Nagumo changed course to west-south-west at 08:30, unknowingly causing the opposing fleets to steam toward one another and recovered the aircraft from 09:45 to 10:30.
+The size of the attack on Colombo was Somerville's first evidence that the Japanese force had more than the two carriers expected.
+Somerville continued to steam toward the Japanese force at 18 kn.
+Radar-based fighter direction would allow Force A to avoid surprise attack by neutralising shadowing Japanese aircraft.
+At 10:00, an aircraft from Tone searching to the south-west, spotted the two cruisers and began shadowing; the aircraft reported that the cruisers were heading south-west at 24 kn.
+Cornwall was heading for Colombo to resume its refit and Dorsetshire to escort a troop convoy.
+The cruisers reported the shadowing aircraft but had no means to drive it off.
-At 10:00, an aircraft from Tone searching the southwest area spotted and began shadowing Dorsetshire's force; the aircraft reported that the cruiser was heading southwest and making 24 knots.
-The cruisers reported the shadower, but had no means to drive it off.
-Nagumo increased speed from 24 to 28 knots upon receiving the sighting.
-Carrier Division 5's reserve strike force was ordered rearmed with anti-ship torpedoes, replacing the high explosive bombs intended for a second strike on Colombo.
-The rearming encountered delays, and the strike was carried out by Carrier Division 2 instead; Soryu and Hiryu began launching dive bombers at 11:45.
-Force A radar detected the air strike on Dorsetshire's force at 13:44, putting the aircraft 34 mi to the northeast.
-Cornwall and Dorsetshire were sunk at 1400; ultimately 424 officers and crew were lost.

-The Japanese missed an opportunity to find Force A after sinking the cruisers.
-The aircraft shadowing the cruisers flew another 50 mi along the cruisers' course before returning to Tone.
-It would have detected Force A if it had flown southwest another ten minutes.
+Nagumo had increased speed from 24 to 28 kn on receiving the sighting.
+The Carrier Division 5 reserve was ordered to rearm with torpedoes, replacing the bombs intended for a second attack on Colombo.
+The rearming took too long and Carrier Division 2 attacked instead.
+Sōryū and Hiryū began launching dive-bombers at 11:45.
+Radar on the Force A ships detected the attack on the cruisers at 13:44, putting the aircraft 34 nmi to the north-east.
+Cornwall and Dorsetshire were sunk at 14:00 with the loss of 424 men.
+The Japanese did not find Force A after sinking the cruisers.
+Had the aircraft shadowing the cruisers flown another 50 nmi along the cruisers' course before returning to Tone, it would have detected Force A. The Japanese aircraft began landing at 14:45.

-Nagumo recovered the strike against the cruisers at 14:45.